metahelicase/site-builder/examples/index.md

   - `site.builder`: the DSL delegate,
   - `site.root`: the path under which the pages are located,
   - `site.page`: the full path of the page currently being built,
+  - `site.home`: the relative path to the site home location,
   - `site.indentation`: how many spaces is made of an indentation level in the built HTML.

 The example below shows how to use site parameters.